 A new study of more than 110,000 men and women found that people who ate three or more servings of fruit per day reduced their risk of getting AMD by about 36 percent compared to those who ate fewer than 1.5 servings daily.
 For now, experts say people who don't have AMD should wear UV protection and work toward diets that supply a wide variety of carotenoids and other antioxidants.

-More from our magazine: New Irish Cooking
+More from our magazine: Diabetes and Kidney Disease

 Lutein and another carotenoid called zeaxanthin are found in many vegetables, especially dark green leafy vegetables such as spinach, kale, collard greens, and chard.
 By focusing on fruits and vegetables instead of supplements, you don't need to worry about excesses and imbalances that can occur when bolstering isolated nutrients.